 Not all the activities described are available each workshop day.

 Tuesday 2.00 pm to 9.30 pm, Thursday 9.00 am to 12.30 pm,

 PLEASE NOTE the workshop will be closed from 20/12/2014 until 17/1/2015.

-We can be contacted by phone, mail, or e-mail or by visiting the Club during Workshop hours.
+We can be contacted by mail at PO Box 743, Lismore, NSW 2480, or e-mail via the “Contacts” page, or by visiting the Club during Workshop hours.

 By logging on to this site, you will be assuming any associated risks and are deemed to have released and discharged Lismore Gem & Lapidary Club Inc. and its members from any liability arising from access to the site.